RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Listener: Your idea of making a list of questions to ask your doctor was really smart.

-# Goals
+# Goals I

 In SFT the approach to problems is always the same:

 - The member imagines a future when the problem is solved, or is less problematic.
 - The member identifes what will be different about that future time.

-Then the member's goals are to make things different.
+Thus the member's goals are to make things different.

 How to make things different has nothing to do with you as a listener.
 The member is the expert.
 As a listener, you can compliment the member and then ask a question like this: